hanshanley/hanshanley.github.io/_publications/partial.md

 permalink: /publication/partial-mob
 date: 2024-06-01
 collection: publications
-venue: 18th International AAAI Conference on Web and Social Media
+venue: 18th International AAAI Conference on Web and Social Media (ICWSM 2024)
 paperurl: 'https://www.hanshanley.com/files/ICWSM_Partial_Mobilization.pdf'
 authors: <b>Hans W.A.
 Hanley</b> and Zakir Durumeric
 excerpt: 'In this work, we study how 16 Russian media outlets have interacted with and utilized 732 Telegram channels throughout 2022.'